Andrew Luck: 2018 season: Final season

 Luck started Week 1 on September 9, 2018, against the Cincinnati Bengals, his first game in 616 days.
 He had 319 passing yards, two touchdowns, and an interception, and set a career-high in completions with 39, but the Colts lost 34–23.
-In Week 3 against the Philadelphia Eagles, with the Colts down 20–16 with seconds left in the game, Luck, who had thrown for just 164 yards in the game, was replaced by backup Jacoby Brissett to attempt a Hail Mary pass from his own 46-yard line.
+In Week 3 against the Philadelphia Eagles, with the Colts down 20–16 with seconds left in the game, Luck, who threw for just 164 yards in the game, was replaced by backup Jacoby Brissett to attempt a Hail Mary pass from his own 46-yard line.
 Brissett overthrew several players in the back of the end zone and the Colts lost the game.
 The move was questioned by some journalists and fans, and led to some speculation about the health of Luck's shoulder, although head coach Frank Reich and Luck both said it was purely because Brissett had a stronger throwing arm.
-The following week against the Houston Texans, Luck threw for four touchdowns and career-highs in completions (40), attempts (62) and yards (464).
+The following week against the Houston Texans, Luck threw for four touchdowns and career-highs in completions (40), attempts (62), and yards (464).
 He led the Colts back from down 28–10 in the third quarter, including a game-tying two point conversion with :51 left.
 However the team lost in overtime, 37–34, after Indianapolis failed to convert a 4th and 4 on their own 43 and the Texans kicked the game-winning field goal.
 In Week 5, on Thursday Night Football against the New England Patriots, he was 38-of-59 for 365 passing yards, three touchdowns, and two interceptions as the Colts fell 38–24.
 Luck's 121 passing attempts in Weeks 4–5 were the most over a two-game span in NFL history.
 In Week 6, against the New York Jets, he had 301 passing yards, four touchdowns, and three interceptions in the 42–34 loss.